-Most patient experience some degree of bruising and/or swelling immediately following the surgery.
+Most patients experience some degree of bruising and/or swelling immediately following the surgery.
 Patients are instructed to keep their head elevated and to minimize physical activity for the first 1 to 2 weeks to minimize discomfort and optimize healing.
 The nasal bandages and any sutures are removed 1 week following the procedure.
-Most patient feel comfortable returning to work 10 days after surgery.
+Most patients feel comfortable returning to work 10 days after surgery.

 When Can I Work Out After Rhinoplasty?

 Physical activity will be restricted to some degree for 6 weeks after surgery in order to optimize healing.
 Minimal physical activity is recommended the first 1 to 2 weeks after surgery in order to minimize bruising and swelling.
 Dr. Boeckmann will then modify activity restrictions on an individual basis.